AbhijitGokhale/Data-Science-and-Analytics-Projects-Portfolio/README.md

 ## [Covid-19 Patient's Pre-Condition Analysis](https://github.com/AbhijitGokhale/Covid-19-Patient-s-Pre-Condition-Analysis)
-Analyze the factors that influence mortality in patients who do not need an intensive care unit and those who do.
+**Objective:** Analyze the factors that influence mortality in patients who do not need an intensive care unit and those who do.
 What are the underlying comorbidities that patients are likely to test positive for COVID?
 Which factors influence the need for an intensive care unit?
 This can help with patient triage, optimal distribution of vaccinations (if needed) in countries with limited resources, or prevention in countries susceptible to the virus.

 * Analyzed 1 year trend on 560K data and interpreted 3-fold cross validated Random Forest and Gradient Boosting models.
 * Showcased actionable insights to treat all age patients by classifying features - ICU requirement, Covid-19 result, and death based on date of symptoms, hospitalization, and patient’s death to reduce the mortality by 70% and save hospitalization costs.